 The NUMPROC and TRUNC compiler options can affect the use of numeric data items.
-For details, see the Enterprise COBOL Programming Guide.
+For details, see NUMPROC in the Enterprise COBOL Programming Guide and TRUNC in the Enterprise COBOL Programming Guide.

 Numeric-edited items

 The PICTURE character-string can contain the following symbols: